-Parents are a very active and integral part of the education process at Daves Avenue.
-Their involvement and commitment to excellence are essential elements of our success.
-Parents volunteer in the classrooms, with the ABC Reader Program, the Art Docent Program and serve as the editors of our weekly Avenue newsletter.
-Parents help to coordinate activities such as book fairs, author visits, the science fair and more.

-We are grateful for our supportive parent community.
-In the spirit of collaboration, our Home & School Club and the Los Gatos Education Foundation (LGEF) have partnered together as One Community.
-The One Community Campaign will help us to support the newly adopted LGUSD Strategic Plan.
-The goal of the partnership is to provide students with an educational program that goes beyond the basics and includes math and literacy specialists, music teachers, counselors, health clerks, technology, classroom supplies and school safety initiatives.
+Parents are a very active and integral part of the education process at Blossom Hill.
+Their involvement and firm commitment to the pursuit of excellence in education are essential elements in our success.
+Parents volunteer in the classrooms, with the ABC Reader program, the Art Docent program, the Pottery Program, and serve as editor of our weekly Beehive newsletter.
+Parents coordinate activities such as the book fairs, author visits, the science fair, and the annual chorus productions.
+They also sponsor funraising and fundraising events such as the Harvest Festival and The Hive.
+Both the Home & School Club and the Educational Foundation are important financial sources of support for the school district.
+In the spirit of collaboration, they have combined their fundraising efforts to establish a One Community Campaign to support the implementation of the newly adopted District Strategic Plan.
+The goal of the partnership is to provide students with an educational program that goes beyond the basics and includes: Math and Literacy Specialists, Music Teachers, Counselors, Health Clerks, Technology, Classroom Supplies, and School Safety Initiatives.
+Blossom Hill parents are true partners with the school in both virtual and in-person events as shown by an almost perfect attendance rate at parent-teacher conferences and an overwhelming attendance at Back-to-School Night and Open House.

-The future is bright for the students at Daves Avenue.
-We look forward to the continued active involvement of our community.
-It takes a village!
-For more information about becoming involved at our school, please feel free to reach out to Principal Mittleman at (408) 335-2200, or visit our school website, https://daves.lgusd.org/.
+For more information about becoming involved at our school, please contact Principal Lisa Reynolds at (408) 335-2100, or visit our school website, http://bh.lgusd.org.
+Use the link to the Blossom Hill Home & School Club page or contact president@blossomhill.org.